Anirudh-RV/ImageAnnotation/README.md

 2. Test frontend testdjango api working

 ***IMPORTANT***
-NOTE : PROBLEMS WITH ML MODEL IN PREDICTING OUTPUT FIX ASAP
+NOTE : PROBLEMS WITH ML MODEL IN PREDICTING OUTPUT FIX ASAP (FIXED)
+  a.
+PIL image type had to be converted into numpy array for ML model to work

 //TODO:
 1. Let frontend call the Django backend with information about image
 2. Backend runs the image and saves as output in node server / Backend runs image and saves the coordinates